 Christmas dessert done!

-Now you can spend more time with your guests.
-Merry Christmas.
+Now that you have your easy Christmas dessert made, you can spend more time with your friends and family, celebrating.

 Boozy Eggnog Panna Cotta

-- 50 ml liqueur (like Drambuie or Frangelico)
+- 1/4 cup liqueur (like Drambuie or Frangelico)

 - Topping of your choice (I used shortbread cookies, double cream and nutmeg)